> docker version > docker images > docker images -a > docker container ls > docker ps > docker network ls > docker network inspect bridge

 Detach (and leave the container running):

 CTRL + (p, q)

 docker network create --driver bridge <network-name>

-When you create a user-defined network and then map ports like eg mmmm:nnnn where nnnn is the port inside the container.
+⚠️ When you create a user-defined network and then map ports like eg pppp:nnnn where nnnn is the port inside the container.
 You actually still have to use the internal ports for inter-container communication!!
-That's right! mmmm is only for the outside world and your docker host for reaching a container.
+That’s right! pppp is only for the outside world and your docker host for reaching a container.
 The containers themselves must chatter away on their equivalents of nnnn.
-I LOST A FRICKING DAY OVER THIS.

 You probably will want to run each of these as a way of poking around and verifying that your container is still anchored in whatever portions of the real world it needs to be. :-)